Get Started Investing

 40%Total U.S. Bond MarketBond

-For deeper dive, check out his books, All About Index Funds: The Easy Way to Get Started and All About Asset Allocation.
+For a deeper dive, check out his books, All About Index Funds: The Easy Way to Get Started and All About Asset Allocation.

 Rick Ferri Three-Fund Portfolio